 Flowers and Opium of the Golden Triangle Tour

 The project aimed to eradicate opium cultivation and help the hilltribe people of Doi Tung to earn their livelihood from cash crops such as coffee and macadamia nuts.
-As she traveled to remote areas by helicopter she was given the name “Mae Fah Luang” (“Royal Mother from the Sky” in Thai).
-The Royal Project turned a troubled mountain into a wonderful tourist destination, really worth visiting.
-We will visit the Mae Fah Luang botanic gardens and learn about the Royal Project.
+Because she traveled to remote areas by helicopter, people gave her the name “Mae Fah Luang” (“Royal Mother from the Sky” in Thai).
+The Royal Project turned a troubled mountain into a beautiful tourist destination.
+We will visit the magnificent Mae Fah Luang botanic gardens and learn about the Royal Project.
 Taste some of the delicious Doi Tung coffee.

 We will continue to the Golden Triangle.
-This region used to be the main opium-growing region in Southeast Asia.
-Triangle refers to the area where the borders of Thailand, Laos and Myanmar meet.
+This region used to be the main opium-growing and trading region in Southeast Asia.
+Triangle is where the borders of Thailand, Laos, and Myanmar meet.
 Traders used to pay for opium or heroin with gold, hence the name Golden Triangle.
 The Mekong River forms the border here between Thailand and Laos.
 We will have lunch at a riverside restaurant.

 We’ll proceed to the exact spot where the three borders meet.
 The small House of Opium Museum is fascinating and well done.
 The museum tells the history of the use of opium, poppy cultivation, and the opium trade in the Golden Triangle.
 It also exhibits opium pipes and the traditional dress of the ethnic groups of North Thailand.
 Beware: this is not the Hall of Opium.

 Then we will continue to the boat landing, where a fast local boat is waiting for us.
 It will take us to Chiang Saen, a small town down the river, and the trip will take only 15 minutes.

 Ancient Chiang Saen and Wat Phra That Pha Ngao